 git svn utility that is included with most Git distributions, then we’ll clean up the results with

 Beware that the conversion process can take a significant amount of time for larger repositories, even when cloning from a local SVN repository.
-As a benchmark, converting a 400MB repository with 33,000 commits on master took around 12 hours to complete.
+As a benchmark, converting a 400MB repository with 33,000 commits on main took around 12 hours to complete.

 For reasonably sized repositories, the following steps should be run on the migration lead’s local computer.
 However, if you have a very large SVN repository and want to cut down on the conversion time, you can run